angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-### Then, we will create a new vector, which is a factor with two levels, "weekday" and "weekend".
+### First, we will create a new vector, which is a factor with two levels, "weekday" and "weekend".

 ```r